picccard/blog/content/posts/github-runners-self-hosted-part-1.md

 {{< imagecaption source="/images/github-runner-part1/add-new-self-hosted-runner.png" alt="Add new self-hosted runner" title="instructions for self-hosted runners" >}}

 ### Create a container image
-Since the GitHub-hosted runners are tailored to the public, with a broad set of features and possible use-cases, the VM images are quite large.
+Since the GitHub-hosted runners are tailored to the public, alot of software is included, thus making the VM image quite large.
 When configuring self-hosted runners, it is recommended to tailor the runner to your known needs and not include things that might be "nice-to-have".
 Keep the image size small and create multiple images runners for different use cases.

-[Supported architectures and operating systems](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#supported-architectures-and-operating-systems-for-self-hosted-runners) for self-hosted runners is listed in their docs.

 Create a Dockerfile with your preferred base image, download, configure and run the runner software.
 Or use [GitHub's official runner image](https://github.com/actions/runner/pkgs/container/actions-runner) which comes bundled with it.

 I have examples with both ubuntu22-04 and the official image in this GitHub [repository](https://github.com/picccard/self-hosted-runner).
+The [bash script](https://github.com/picccard/self-hosted-runner/blob/main/src/images/start.sh) for the `ENTRYPOINT` will fetch a registration token from the GitHub API, configure and start the runner.

 {{< details title="Dockerfile using actions-runner as base image (CLICK TO EXPAND)" >}}